-- Light intensity sports such as bowls and swimming are great if you have limited movement.
+- Light intensity sports such as bowling and swimming are great if you have limited movement.

 Diet plays a huge role in our health, particularly as we get older.
-Vitamin D helps the body absorb calcium which is vital for strong bones and can help you avoid the pitfalls of falling as mentioned earlier.
-So eat plenty of fish, and eggs.
-Also try and include foods that are rich in calcium such as milk and cheese, along with leafy vegetables that contain iron and folic acid.
+Vitamin D helps the body absorb calcium, which is vital for strong bones.
+It can help you avoid the pitfalls of falling, as mentioned earlier.
+So eat plenty of fish and eggs.
+Also try to include foods that are rich in calcium, such as milk and cheese, along with leafy vegetables that contain iron and folic acid.

-But we are also acutely aware that sometimes, no matter how old we are, we all fall from time to time.
-But if we are relatively fit, the chances of serious complications are very much reduced.
-In addition, having a careline alarm means that if we do fall, help will only be seconds away.
+Furthermore, we are also acutely aware that sometimes, no matter how old we are, we all fall occasionally.
+But if we are relatively fit, the chances of serious complications are greatly reduced.
+In addition, having a personal alarm means that if we do fall, help will only be seconds away.